BYOD Policy: Everything You Need to Know

 All in all, the best BYOD policies are notable for two main factors.
 They take into account the interests of both the employer and employees.
 They also make sure that every aspect is formally documented in the policy, with nothing left to uncertain interpretation.

 If you need help with creating a BYOD policy, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.